-The Ghost USA/Western saddle is fairly new to Ghost, but it is a lovely saddle which can be ordered with or without horn or thigh blocks.
+The Ghost USA/Western saddle is a lovely saddle which can be ordered with or without horn or thigh blocks.
 The Ghost USA still has an english feel to the seat with a comfy twist, something you're not going to find on many other western saddles.
 There are a number of options with this saddle to make it your own.

 In Europe, riders aren't as pressed to have a fancy western saddle for gymkhanas so even the Quilty/Quevis models have been used for running barrels.
 They are remarkably stable on many horses but I'd still recommend a breast collar which they aren't as used to in Europe!